emacsway/emacsway/about.rst

 Projects
 --------

 * `SQLBuilder <https://bitbucket.org/emacsway/sqlbuilder>`_ - Lightweight Python SQLBuilder.
-Can be integrated into Django.
+Can be integrated with Django.
 * `cache-tagging <https://bitbucket.org/emacsway/cache-tagging>`_ - Cache-tagging allows you easily invalidate all cache records tagged with a given tag(s).
 The package supports Django.